khaotik/DaNet-Tensorflow/README.md

 Check **Requirements** section for detail.

-### Setup hyperparameter
+### Setup hyperparameters

-Before performing any experiment, you should set hyperparameters in `app/hparams.py`
+Before performing any experiment, you should set hyperparameters in a JSON file.

 For example, you can setup batch size, learn rate, dataset type ...

-Most of settings are self explanatory, or commented in code.
+There is a `default.json` on root directory.
+It can serve as a starting point.

+**TODO** more arranged docs on hyperparameters.

 **Note** If you get out of memory (OOM) error from tensorflow, you can try using a lower `BATCH_SIZE`.